sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : The resulting value from having evaluated a set of posture attributes.

+Excluded Endpoint:

+: An excluded endpoint is a SACM role that is assigned to an Endpoint that is not supposed to be the subject of a collection task (and therefore is not a target endpoint).
+Typically but not necessarily, SACM components are associated with this role.
+The prominent exception are internal SACM components that reside directly on the target endpoints.

 Expected Endpoint State:

 : The required state of an endpoint that is to be compared against.
+This, for example can be a policy or a recorded past state.
+A state is represented via a single or an associated set of attribute value pairs.

 SACM Function: